JoeyDeSmet/OplossingenOndersteunendeVragenComputerarchitectuur/docs/chapters/chapter5/README.md

 ### Name four scheduling algorithms and discuss the properties of each (non-preemptive/preemptive?, process priority?, ...)

-#### First-Come, First-Serverd (FCFS)
+#### First-Come, First-Served (FCFS)

 FCFS is a `non-preemptive algorithm`, the process that arrives first is executed first as the name suggests.
 It is easy to implement, but it is not efficient as it can lead to lang wait times for processes that arrive later.

 #### Shortest Job First (SJF)

 SJF is an `non-preemptive algorithm`, the process with the shortest execution time is executed first.
-It is effiecient but can be difficult to predict the execution time of a process.
+It is efficient but can be difficult to predict the execution time of a process.

 #### Round Robin (RR)

 Round Robin is a `preemptive algorithm`.
 In this algorithm each process is given an fixed time slice (time quantum) and is executed for that amount of time.
 If a process is not completed in its time quantum, it is moved to the back of the queue and the next process is executed.
-It is efficienst for time-sharing systems and prevents a process from monopolizing the CPU.
+It is efficient for time-sharing systems and prevents a process from monopolizing the CPU.

 ![Round robin graph](/img/round-robin.png)